Pickett County, Tennessee: History

 Pickett County was created in 1879 from sections of Overton and Fentress counties.
 It was named for Howell Lester Pickett (1847 - 1914), a member of the state legislature representing Wilson County who had been instrumental in the county's formation.
 Nobel Peace Prize winner Cordell Hull had been born in one of the parcels of land set aside to create the new county.
 Hull would be honored for his role in organizing the World War II diplomatic alliance that became the United Nations.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 174 sqmi, of which 163 sqmi is land and 12 sqmi (6.6%) is water.
 It is the fourth-smallest county in Tennessee by land area and third-smallest by total area.
 The eastern part of the county, much of which is part of Pickett State Forest, lies atop the Cumberland Plateau, while the western, more populated half is located on the Highland Rim.
 The Wolf River and the Obey River, the lower parts of which are part of Dale Hollow Lake, pass through the county.
 The rivers converge just west of the county's border with Clay County.

 Streams in the far eastern section of the county are part of the watershed of the Big South Fork of the Cumberland River.

+Unlike most of Tennessee, most of Pickett County is outside of the Sun Belt due to a past error surveying the northern border of Middle and East Tennessee.
+Byrdstown in particular is north of the Sun Belt.
+The Sun Belt is defined by the Kinder Institute as being south of 36°30'N latitude, which was intended to be the northern border of Tennessee and is the actual northern border of West Tennessee.